 The "Breed Myth"

 Yes, a Husky handles cold better than a Greyhound.
-But no dog is immune to frostbite on exposed ears, paws, and tails.
-At -10°F, even a Bernese Mountain Dog is at risk if they stop moving.
+But no dog is immune to frostbite on exposed ears, paws, and tails—these areas have less fur and blood flow slows to them first when the body prioritizes core warmth.
+At -10°F, even a Bernese Mountain Dog is at risk if they stop moving, because standing still lets body heat dissipate faster than movement generates it.

 Breed Adjustments:

-- Add 10°F buffer for: Chihuahuas, Greyhounds, French Bulldogs, Italian Greyhounds, seniors, puppies
+- Add 10°F buffer for: Chihuahuas, Greyhounds, French Bulldogs, Italian Greyhounds, seniors, puppies.
+These dogs have thin coats, low body fat, or compromised circulation—they lose body heat 2-3x faster than cold-weather breeds.

-- Can handle 10°F colder for: Huskies, Malamutes, Samoyeds, Newfoundlands, Saint Bernards
+- Can handle 10°F colder for: Huskies, Malamutes, Samoyeds, Newfoundlands, Saint Bernards.
+Their double coats trap air for insulation, but their paws and ears are still vulnerable—don't skip protection.

 The biggest danger to city dogs isn't the snow; it's the salt.